zverok/the_schema_is/README.md

 It kinda achieves the goal, but in our experience, it also brings some problems:

-* annotation regeneration is disruptive, just replacing the whole block with a new one, which produces a lot of "false changes" (e.g. one field with a bit longer name was added → spacing of all fields were changed);
+* annotation **regeneration is disruptive**, just replacing the whole block with a new one, which produces a lot of "false changes" (e.g. one field with a bit longer name was added → spacing of all fields were changed);
-* if on different developer's machines column order or defaults is different on dev.
+* if on different developer's machines **column order or defaults is different** in dev.
 DB, annotate also decides to rewrite all the annotations, sometimes adding tens files "changed" to PR;
-* regeneration makes it hard to use schema annotation for commenting/explaining some fields: because regeneration will lose them, and because comments-between-comments will be hard to distinguish;
+* regeneration makes it **hard to use schema annotation for commenting/explaining** some fields: because regeneration will lose them, and because comments-between-comments will be hard to distinguish;
-* the syntax of annotations is kinda ad-hoc, which makes it harder to add them by hand, so regeneration becomes the _only_ way to add them.
+* the **syntax of annotations is kinda ad-hoc**, which makes it harder to add them by hand, so regeneration becomes the _only_ way to add them.

 ### So, how your approach is different?..